 This is a very balanced way of onboarding new users and it does exactly what it is supposed to do.

-2. Make the user invest in the product.
+Make the user rely on the product

 Since free users haven't spent money they need to feel invested in the product by other means.
 The kinds of investments can be anything from adding a friend to spending time/effort to uploading data.